peterpolgar/WNSI/README.md

 # WNSI
 Wireless Network simulator with Swarm Intelligence

-The purpose of this software to provide an opportonity to test various swarm intelligence based routing algorithms on Wireless Sensor Networks (WSN).
+The purpose of this software to provide an opportonity to test various swarm intelligence (or other) based routing algorithms on Wireless Sensor Networks (WSN).

 A WSN can be parameterized with the so called "global" parameters.
 A routing algorithm can have several so called "specific" parameters.